WEARTHaptics/WEART-SDK-Python/README.md

 * Receive analog raw data from the thimble's senosrs
 * Send haptic effects to the devices

-## Documentaions, SDKs and other resources
+## Documentations, SDKs and other resources
 WEART Download page [here](https://weart.it/developer-guide/)

 # Acknowledgements